Noncooperative Coordination via a Trading-based Auction: Trading auction for consensus

 \texttt{TACo} consists of several key components: a pay matrix, an offer matrix, a cost matrix, a profit matrix, the private valuations over secondary assets, the amount of trading units, and the decrement factor.
 These components are central to how agents compute their profit and make decisions during \texttt{TACo}.
 Let $n \in \mathbb{Z}_{\geq0}$ denote the number of agents, and $m \in \mathbb{Z}_{\geq0}$ the number of choices available in the auction.
 For any matrix $X$, $X_{ij}$ refers to its $(i,j)$ entry.

-\begin{enumerate}[ 1)] \item \textbf{Offer matrix ($\offerList$):} The offer matrix $\offerList \in \mathbb{R}^{n \times m}$ represents the units that each agent $i$ can receive if \fix{it selects} choice $j$.
-Specifically, $\offerList_{ij}$ denotes the number of units that agent $i$ will receive when \fix{it chooses} choice $j$, determined by the offers made by other agents.
+\begin{enumerate}[ 1)] \item \textbf{Offer matrix ($\offerList$):} The offer matrix $\offerList \in \mathbb{R}^{n \times m}$ represents the units that each agent $i$ can receive \fixx{at termination for each possible final choice}.
+Specifically, \fixx{at termination,} $\offerList_{ij}$ denotes the number of units that agent $i$ will receive when \fixx{the algorithm selects} choice $j$ \fixx{as the final outcome}, determined by the offers made by other agents.